Updated March 21, 2023

 - Devices such as Smart TVs

-- Generally, consists of a network of internally connected devices that access the internet via a proprietary hub device.
+- Generally, it consists of a network of internally connected devices that access the internet via a proprietary hub device.

-2. Connected Vehicles
+ii.
+Connected Vehicles

 - Estimated that nearly 60% of cars on the road will be networked by 2025.

 - Facilitates autonomous vehicles (facilities like entertainment, information, navigation capabilities).

 - It can also provide remote unlock/climate control via smartphone.

 a.
 Enables data collection from myriad endpoints in an industrial workflow.